Embeddings Module

 Exception raised for embedding operations.

-class abstracts_explorer.embeddings.EmbeddingsManager(lm_studio_url=None, auth_token=None, model_name=None, collection_name=None)[source]
+class abstracts_explorer.embeddings.EmbeddingsManager(lm_studio_url=None, auth_token=None, model_name=None, collection_name=None, requests_per_minute=None)[source]

 Bases: object